-St. Mary’s Church appears to have been built in the original manorial settlement that became the hamlet of Nonington and it is possible that a chapel had been founded there during the ownership of Oesewalum by at least two abbesses of the Benedictine Abbeys of Southminster [Minster on the Isle of Thanet] and at Lyminge from the late eighth century onwards, namely Selethryth and Cwoenthryth respectively.
+St. Mary’s Church appears to have been built in the original manorial settlement that became the hamlet of Nonington and it is possible that a chapel had been founded there during the ownership of Oesewalum by at least two abbesses of the Benedictine Abbeys of Southminster [Minster on the Isle of Thanet] from the late eighth century onwards, namely Selethryth and Cwoenthryth respectively.
+Selethryth was also abbess at the abbay at Lyminge.
 Both abbey churches were named after St. Mary the Virgin, the same saint to whom the present Nonington church is dedicated.

-The abbesses ownership of Oesewalum is almost certainly the origin of Nonington or Nonnington which evolved over the centuries from Nunningitun, recorded circa 1070, which itself evolved from Nunn-ingtūn.
+The abbesses ownership of Oesewalum is almost certainly the origin of Nonington or Nonnington which evolved over the centuries from Nunningitun, as recorded circa 1070, which itself evolved from Nunn-ingtūn.
 This name for the settlement at Oesewalum would have come from the Old English “nunne”; which itself derived from the Ecclesiastical Latin “nonne”, and “ingtūn”; the nuns farm, village or estate.
 The prevailing widespread current opinion amongst place name scholars is that “ing” is a singular suffix which, when paired with “tūn”, meaning a farm, village or estate, had an associative function, i.e. “called after”, which in this case is the nuns of the two abbeys.

 This use of “ingtūn” as a suffix also appears to date the naming of the settlement at Oesewalum to the late eighth or early ninth centuries as early credible examples of “ingtūn” seem only to begin to appear in Mercia or its West Midlands territories in the second half of the eighth century and do not appear in charter descriptions of estates in Kent until in the late 780’s, around the time that Mercia consolidated its control over the previously independent Kingdom of Kent.
 This is also the period in which Oesewalum belonged to the abbesses Selethryth and Cwoenthryth.